 Here's what you can do:

-	- Schedule your Safety Stand Down anytime this month leading up to April 30.
+- Schedule your Safety Stand Down anytime leading up to September 30.

 - Register your activity at America’s PrepareAthon! and make your effort count!

 - Affiliate your activity with CNCS to join with other National Service partners and programs!